Matthew-Jennings/rad-qa/README.md

 - **Normalization**: Optionally normalizes DR-CS ROI statistics by corresponding open field images based on `AcquisitionDate`.
 - **Visualization**: Supports live display or saving of images with ROIs overlaid for visual inspection.
 - **Flexible Configuration**: Uses a JSON configuration file to define ROI parameters and matching criteria.
-- **Data Integrity**: Ensures that all DICOM files are de-identified to protect patient privacy.

 ## Installation